-The ancient port city of Gallipoli is located in southern , in the Apulia region, along the Ionian coast of the Salento peninsula (not to be confused with Gallipoli in Turkey).
+The ancient port city of Gallipoli is located in southern Italy, in the Apulia region, along the Ionian coast of the Salento peninsula (not to be confused with Gallipoli in Turkey).
 Recently, it has become the center of an astonishing underwater discovery.

 The Italian Ministry of Culture confirmed on its Facebook page the discovery of a well-preserved ancient Roman trading ship resting on the seabed near the city’s coastline.

-Although researchers stumbled upon the back in June 2025, Italian authorities deliberately kept the find under wraps for several months to protect the site from looting.
+Although researchers stumbled upon the wreck in June 2025, Italian authorities deliberately kept the find under wraps for several months to protect the site from looting.
 During this time, the shipwreck was safeguarded by a marine patrol and researchers from the Archaeological Superintendency of Fine Arts and Landscape (ABAP).

 Law enforcement monitored the area while marine archaeologists conducted preliminary assessments of the sunken vessel’s condition and its scientific significance.